ross-u/m2-library-app-example-done/README.md

 cd 00-library-app
 ```

 <br>

 <h2 style="background: cornflowerblue; margin-top: 20px">2</h2>

 ### Some dependencies are automatically included

-`express-generator` creates a skeleton and a `package.json` file for us.
-Notice the `bin/www.js` file, which hods a file that is responsible for starting the server and listening on events that happen with the server.
+Running the `express-generator` creates a skeleton and a `package.json` file for us.
+Notice the `bin/www.js` file, which holds a file that is responsible for starting the server and listening on events that happen with the server.
+Take some time and take a look at it.

+#### Install the basic dependencies

 Before running the server we have to run `npm install` to tell `npm` to install all the dependencies added by `express-generator` in the `package.json`.

-#### Install the dependencies

 ```bash
 # Install all of the dependencies included by express-generator